 If he has to go to the doctor, he’s probably going to need medicine.
 This would leave her without any money for the remainder of the month.

-Teri can’t afford to have a sick child, her car break down, or a higher than usual electricity bill.
+Teri can’t afford to have a sick child, her car breaks down, or a higher than usual electricity bill.
 These types of setbacks are what cause people to go into debt.

 I’m pretty sure there are plenty of credit card offers filling up her mailbox and a payday or title loan is probably located nearby.
 This is not a recipe for success.

 If you are barely making enough to keep the lights on and food on the table, I understand how it could be tough to think about getting ahead financially when you are behind.

 A paycheck to paycheck life is vicious and don’t think I haven’t walked a mile or two in these shoes before.
 It’s tough, but simple changes can create big results!